Back ] Home ] Up ] Next ]

 The Hotchkiss 1A shown here was introduced in 1929.
 It replaced the similar but lighter weight Hotchkiss Wire Stapling Machine (a.k.a.
 1A) that was introduced in 1926.

-The latter seems to have been a name used by E. H. Hotchkiss Co.
+Star seems to have been a company and brand name used by E. H. Hotchkiss Co.

 1929 c.
 1933 Hotchkiss 1A 3A-54 OM.jpg (11604 bytes)